SpringOne2GX-2014/effective-spring-gemfire/README.md

 both technologies together to develop high-throughput, low-latency and scalable applications efficiently and effectively.

-We started by covering some of GemFire's core concepts in and then took a look at a few of the new features and tools in **GemFire 8**.
+We started by covering some of GemFire's core concepts and then took a look at a few of the new features and tools in **GemFire 8**.

-Next, we dove head first into _Spring Data GemFire's_ simple, yet powerful programming model along with it's rich feature set that is specific to _Spring Data GemFire_ in order to enhance the developers experience when working with GemFire.
+Next, we dove head first into _Spring Data GemFire's_ simple, yet powerful programming model along with it's rich feature set, specific to _Spring Data GemFire_, in order to enhance the developers experience when working with GemFire.

 Finally, we reviewed a few real-world case studies looking at actual customer use cases and problems (captured in the project modules here) so that GemFire developers can avoid some of the common pitfalls just by following